theericzhang/eamuse-maintenance-bot/README.md

 This project uses [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) as its package manager.

 ### Getting environment variables
 A Twitter Developer account with elevated access is required to interface with Twitter API and its v1 endpoint, which allows our Express instance to post Tweets.
 Read more [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api#v2-access-leve).

+### ⚠️⚠️ Important Authentication Requirement
+For the purposes of this project, the account you are automating tweets from MUST be the same account you are using for developer purposes.
+In other words, it is necessary to create a separate Twitter account for this project.
+This separate Twitter account must also have developer Elevated Access.
+If you are interested in performing actions on behalf of another Twitter account, [check out Twitter's 3-legged OAuth flow](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/obtaining-user-access-tokens).

 After creating an account and getting approved for elevated access, [enter the developer portal](https://developer.twitter.com/en/portal/projects-and-apps) and [create a new project](https://developer.twitter.com/en/portal/apps/new).

 Take note of your API Key and API Key Secret.
 They will be used to authenticate your Express client to use the v1 endpoint.